 6. ‘Art’s ambiguous object: John Page’s The Siege of Rouen, a romance of the Hundred Years War?’, in Insular Romance: Contexts and Traditions, ed.
 Ken Rooney (forthcoming).

 7. ‘Propaganda or Parody?
 Latin Abuse Poetry from the Hundred Years War’, in Crossing Borders in the Insular Middle Ages, ed.
-Victoria Flood and Aisling Byrne (Turnhout: Brepols, forthcoming 2017).
+Victoria Flood and Aisling Byrne (Turnhout: Brepols, 2018).

 8. With Megan Leitch, ‘Chivalric Literature’, in A Companion to Chivalry, ed.
-Robert Jones and Peter Coss (Cambridge: Boydell and Brewer, in progress: forthcoming 2018).
+Robert W. Jones and Peter Coss (Cambridge: Boydell and Brewer, forthcoming 2019).

 10. ‘Medieval Continuities’, in the Oxford Handbook of Renaissance Poetry, ed.
-Andrew Zurcher and Jason Scott-Warren (Oxford: Oxford University Press, in progress).
+Andrew Zurcher and Jason Scott-Warren (Oxford: Oxford University Press, forthcoming).